-Computational Fluid Dynamics Capabilities - AxCFD
+Computational Fluid Dynamics Software Capabilities - AxCFD

-Thanks to the integrated architecture of the AxSTREAM® platform geometries, boundary conditions, clearance values, number of blades, rotation speed, etc. are automatically inherited from the AxSTREAM® project which significantly simplifies and reduces the pre-processing step while preventing human errors.
+Thanks to the integrated architecture of the AxSTREAM® software platform geometries, boundary conditions, clearance values, number of blades, rotation speed, etc. are automatically inherited from the AxSTREAM® project which significantly simplifies and reduces the pre-processing setup time while preventing human errors.
 These can however be edited as desired to study different effects.
 In a similar way periodicity conditions as well as inlet and outlet surfaces are automatically created based on the geometry from the AxSTREAM® project.

 Different problem formulations are available depending on whether the user desires to calculate a pressure value (inlet or outlet) or the machine mass flow rate.
 Viscosity and different turbulence models (including k-ε, k-ω, k-ε RNG, k-ω SST) can be used for new calculations or to resume existing ones.
 Heat transfer between the blades and the fluid can be accounted for along with the material surface roughness.
-Each computation can be run for a given spanwise location (radial section), for an axisymmetric slide or for the entire 3D geometry.
+Each computation can be run for a given spanwise location (radial section), for an axisymmetric sliceor for the entire 3D geometry.